acidburn0zzz/nolith-release-tools/doc/rake-tasks.md

 1. Create the `Pick into X.Y` group label.
 1. Create the stable branches for the CE, EE, and Omnibus projects.
+1. Create the release task issue.
+1. Create the RC1 task issue.

 ### Examples